sjaakjules/Vault-Megafauna/project.more-than-human-participation.md

 ## Review Methods

+Scoping or narrative review.

 ## References

 ### Existing Reviews

+Hernandez-Santin, Cristina, Marco Amati, Sarah Bekessy, and Cheryl Desha.
+“A Review of Existing Ecological Design Frameworks Enabling Biodiversity Inclusive Design.” _Urban Science_ 6, no. 4 (2022): 95. https://doi.org/10/jsxw.

 Matthews, Ben, Skye Doherty, Jane Johnston, and Marcus Foth.
 “The Publics of Design: Challenges for Design Research and Practice.” _Design Studies_ 80 (2022): 101106. https://doi.org/10/g8r8zk.

+Vacanti, Annapaola, Francesco Burlando, Isabella Nevoso, and Massimo Menichinelli.
+“The More-Than-Human Trend in Design Research: A Literature Review.”
+In _Disrupting Geographies in the Design World: Proceedings of the 8th International Forum of Design as a Process_, edited by Erik Ciravenga, Elena Formia, Valentina Giafrate, Andreas Sicklinger, and Michele Zannoni, 80–89.
+Bologna: Università di Bologna, 2023. https://doi.org/10/g8r87w.

 ### Other